aleksaqm/BreakpointTracker/README.md

 ### Live Updates
 - Adding or removing a breakpoint updates the displayed count instantly.
-- The UI automatically refreshes when a breakpoint is modified.
+- The UI automatically refreshes when a breakpoints are modified.

 ---
 ## Technical Details